-We presented six algorithms that handle the geolocalization process of location-unaware nodes in the presence of liars.
+We presented six algorithms that handle the positioning process of location-unaware nodes in the presence of liars.
 The algorithms guarantee the exclusion of incorrect locations, as well as the detection and isolation of the nodes that are lying, if a given threshold of neighbors and liars is met.
-Otherwise, the algorithms abort the process of deriving the location, wait, and repeat the process again when such parameters can be guaranteed.
+Otherwise, the algorithms abort the process of deriving the location, and wait to repeat the process again when such parameters can be guaranteed.
 The three first algorithms allow the localization process without the necessity of a trusted model between sensors.
-The three last algorithms relax the initial hypothesis, requesting location-unaware nodes to trust one of the nodes in their one hop neighborhood.
+The three last algorithms relax the initial hypothesis, requesting location-unaware sensors to trust one of the nodes in their one hop neighborhood.
 Just the boundaries of the algorithms based on the majority rule slightly improve the results by assuming the presence of the trustee node.
-The boundaries of the algorithms based on the most frequent rule remain stable and provide the best results.
+The boundaries of the algorithms based on the most frequent rule remain stable and provide, moreover, the best results.

-Acknowledgements This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), Mathematics of Information Technology and Complex Systems (MITACS), Spanish Ministry of Science (grants TSI2007-65406-C03-03 E-AEGIS and CONSOLIDER-INGENIO 2010 CSD2007-00004 ARES), and Institut TELECOM (project LOCHNESS, Futurs et Ruptures CPCR7322).
+Acknowledgments - Research supported by the following organizations: Natural Sciences and Engineering Research Council of Canada (NSERC), Mathematics of Information Technology and Complex Systems (MITACS), Institut TELECOM (LOCHNESS grant), and Spanish Ministry of Science (grants TSI2007-65406-C03-03 E-AEGIS and CONSOLIDER-INGENIO 2010 CSD2007-00004 ARES).
 We would also like to thank Prof. Jean-Marc Robert for fruitful discussions on the topic of this paper.